-Magento, the open-source PHP-based e-commerce platform, is one of the most popular content management systems (CMS) for online shops worldwide.
-These Magento statistics for 2019 are meant to familiarize you with important aspects related to the platform, including its global usage, growth in popularity, and the key reasons behind this growth.
+Magento, the open-source PHP-based ecommerce platform, is one of the most popular content management systems (CMS) for online shops worldwide.
+These Magento statistics for 2021 are meant to familiarize you with important aspects related to the platform, including its global usage, growth in popularity, and the key reasons behind this growth.

 As usual, for your easy reading, we have broken down these statistics into three broad categories, beginning with Magento usage statistics.
 These data points can position Magento into better context for your business.